 The IOG uses certain definitions to denote installation directories, and product versions of MSC Nastran.
-The default install_dir of MSC Nastran 2020 is as follows:
+The default install\dir of MSC Nastran 2021.3 is as follows:

-Linux: /msc/MSC_Nastran/2109fp1
+Linux: /msc/MSC\Nastran/2021.3

-Windows: C:\Program Files\MSC.Software\MSC_Nastran\2020
+Windows: C:\Program Files\MSC.Software\MSC\Nastran\2021.3

-install_dir The full path to the directory used in the installation Example: The system RC file is install_dir /conf/nast20200rc. doc_install_dir The full path to the directory used in documentation/example installation.
-Example: The documentation subdirectory is doc_install_dir/doc prod_ver The Product and Version of MSC Nastran Example: For MSC Nastran 2020 prod_ver= msc20202 vernum The version number.
-For MSC Nastran 2020, this is 20200 arch The architecture of the platform.
+install_dir The full path to the directory used in the installation Example: The system RC file is install_dir/conf/nast20213rc. doc_install_dir The full path The full path to the directory used in documentation/example installation.
+Example: The documentation subdirectory is doc_install_dir/doc prod_ver The Product and Version of MSC Nastran Example: For MSC Nastran 2021.3 prod_ver=msc20213 vernum The version number.
+For MSC Nastran 2021.3, this is 20213 arch The architecture of the platform.

-Example: win64i8 for Windows 64 version Example: linux64_rhe73i8 for Linux 64 version
+Example: win64i8 for Windows 64 version Example: linux64_rhe77i8 for Linux 64 version nast_ver The command used to run Nastran Example: For MSC Nastran 2021.3 nast_ver=nast20213